sagarkhandve/yPcalc/README.md

         show         show the IP address information
         check        check if IP address exists in the network.
 Exits with code 1 if not found

-It has two commands:

- `show` displays the information about the IP or network address;
- `check` performs a lookup to see if the IP address exists in the network.

-See `ypcalc {command} -h` for command specific arguments.

 IPv4 examples: